Fine Needle Biopsy

 A biopsy is a procedure to remove a tissue sample.
 In a fine needle biopsy (FNB), fluid and cells are removed with a thin, hollow needle.

-This biopsy is used to evaluate organ or tumor tissue.
-The sample may show abnormal cells, disease, infection, or inflammation.
+FNB is used to look at the tissue of an organ or tumor.
+The sample may show unusual cells, disease, infection, or inflammation.

 Prior to Procedure